 Model species and data collection

 The Little Owl is a small nocturnal raptor living in open or semi-open areas, such as farmland or orchards (van Nieuwenhuyse et al., 2008).
 The Little Owl is territorial and breeds in cavity, including artificial nestboxes.
 In Alsace (France), numerous ringers and volunteers from the French league for the protection of birds (LPO) installed and maintained more than 1,500 nest boxes since 2006, thereby monitoring the yearly reproductive success of the local population.
 Females lay 2-6 eggs in April, hatching occurs ca. 1 month later and nestlings are ringed between 15-35 days of age.
 At ringing, nestlings’ body mass was measured with an electronic balance to the nearest 0.1 g, as well as tarsus length with a calliper to the nearest 0.1 mm, and the length of the third primary feather with a ruler to the nearest mm.
 The measure of the feather allows us to approximate the age of the nestling with the formula: age=(length of the feather+36)/3.3, where the age is in days and the length of the feather is in mm (Juillard, 1984; Hameau et al., 2015).
 This formula is valid between age 15 and 35 when there is a linear growth of the feather.
 Using the age of each nestling in a nest, the hatching rank was deduced.
 When two nestling had the same estimated age, we assigned them the same hatching rank.
-We also collected 3-6 ventral feathers that are stored in ethanol 70% at ambient temperature during fieldwork and then at 4°C in the lab.
+We also collected 3-6 ventral feathers that were stored in ethanol 70% at ambient temperature during fieldwork and then at 4°C in the lab.

 For this study, we used data collected on 142 nestlings from 39 broods from 2014 to 2017.
-All those broods had more than 1 chick.
-We included in our study only broods with more than 1 chick in order to estimate the effect of hatching rank (n=3, n=14, n=16, n=6 for broods with respectively 2, 3, 4 and 5 chicks).
+All those broods had more than 1 chick (n=3, n=14, n=16, n=6 for broods with respectively 2, 3, 4 and 5 chicks).

 Land use around the nestbox